www0wwwjs1/tensorflow-siamese-fc/README.md

 - - - -
 This is the Python+Tensorflow implementation of Fully-Convolutional Siamese Networks for Object Tracking, including both training and tracking.

-A Matlab version can be found at [siamese-fc](https://github.com/bertinetto/siamese-fc).
+The original Matlab version can be found at [siamese-fc](https://github.com/bertinetto/siamese-fc).

 The tracker borrows a lot of code from [py-siamese_fc](https://github.com/GreenKing/py-siamese_fc), many thanks.